 - Who are we?

-Alliance Française Ottawa is the only accredited examination center for tests and diplomas certified by the French government and internationally recognized in the National Capital Region.
+In the National Capital Region, Alliance Française Ottawa is the only accredited examination center for tests (TEF, TCF) and diplomas (DELF-DALF) certified by the French government and internationally recognized.

 The DELF (Diplôme d’Études en Langue Française) and the DALF (Diplôme Approfondi de Langue Française) are official diplomas awarded by the French National Ministry of Education to certify the competency of candidates from outside of France in the French language.
 The DELF and DALF qualifications are under the authority of the CIEP (Centre International d’Études Pédagogiques).

-The DELF and the DALF are composed of six independent diplomas corresponding to the six levels of the Common European Framework of Reference for Languages (CEFRL).
+These exams (DELF and DALF) are composed of six independent diplomas corresponding to the six levels of the Common European Framework of Reference for Languages (CEFRL).

 DELF junior A1